Low Acid Phosphatase (ACP) Levels – common causes, symptoms, test purpose, and clinical use infographic with medical icons.

 Important Word Explanations

-• Bone turnover: The natural process through which old bone breaks down and new bone forms.
+Bone turnover: The ongoing process of bone breakdown and new bone formation.

-• Hormonal imbalance: When hormone levels in the body are not within their expected ranges.
+Hormonal imbalance: A state where hormone levels are outside expected ranges.

-• Reference range: The normal expected value of a test used for interpretation.
+Reference range: The normal value range used to interpret test results.

 ~END~